Iron Rich Foods for Babies

 What foods are highest in iron for babies?

-The highest iron foods for babies include beef, chicken, lentils, beans, eggs, iron-fortified cereals, spinach, and sardines.
-Animal sources (heme iron) are more easily absorbed than plant sources.
-Pair plant-based iron with vitamin C foods to improve absorption.
+The highest iron foods for babies include beef, chicken liver, lentils, beans, iron-fortified infant cereal, eggs, tofu, spinach, and sardines.
+Animal sources (heme iron) are absorbed 2-3 times more easily than plant sources.
+Pair plant-based iron with vitamin C foods to boost absorption.

 How do babies get enough iron after 6 months?